Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Should Dogs Who Are Given Fish Oil Be Supplemented With Vitamin E?

 You may have read about the benefits of fish oil for dogs, but you may not be aware of its exact effects on your dog's body.
 As with many things in life, too much of a good thing can lead to many problems.
 And even if you heard about giving vitamin E to dogs on top of giving fish oil, you may not know why, even though you feel compelled to give it, just because.

 While adding vitamin E to fish oil may sound like a good idea, there are also risks to consider.
-Yes, combined, these two supplements work in synergy providing potent anti-inflammatory benefits, they also both help promote skin health and they work wonders for healthy brain function, but when taken together they may thin the blood, something problematic if a dog needs surgery or is on some other medications that may interact.
+Yes, when combined, these two supplements work in synergy to provide potent anti-inflammatory benefits.
+They also both help promote skin health and work wonders for healthy brain function but, when taken together, they may thin the blood, something problematic if a dog needs surgery or is on some other medications that may interact.
 This is why it's always a good idea to talk with a vet before giving your dog supplements, just to play it safe.

 Today, many fish are highly contaminated with industrial pollutants and toxins such as mercury, PCBs, heavy metals, and radioactive poisons.
 Another problem with fish oil is its lack of natural antioxidants.
-When you use fish oil, extra antioxidants can help to protect the fatty acids from oxidization.— Dr, Karen Becker
+When you use fish oil, extra antioxidants can help to protect the fatty acids from oxidization.

 Is Fish Oil Really Good for Dogs?